GenerateNU/sac/frontend/STYLEGUIDE.md

 ## General

 - Use functional components over class components
+- Use Arrow functions over functions
+    - Unless defining a class or an object only use functions
 - Use `camelCase` for variables, functions, and file names
 - Use `PascalCase` for components and their files
 - Use `UPPER_SNAKE_CASE` for constants